 It’s bad enough Amazon violates the privacy of indie creators and their fans, but what a lot of readers do not realize is this: you can’t leave a review without maintaining an Amazon account and spending $50 a year.
-I’ve had readers tell me they’d love to give me five-stars, only they don’t use Amazon.
+I’ve had readers tell me they’d love to give me five stars, only they don’t use Amazon.
 Kara, a YouTube critic who greatly enjoyed The Princess of Aenya, told me she can’t afford it.
-Amazon treats its authors like any other vendor, but selling a book you’ve spent a lifetime working on and selling spoons isn’t quite the same thing, and what the company may not realize is that by monopolizing the book market and requiring people to use their service, they are creating a conflict of interest, making it so that only their customers have a say in what becomes popular and what doesn’t.
+Amazon treats its authors like any other vendor.
+But selling a book you’ve spent a lifetime working on and selling spoons isn’t quite the same thing.
+By monopolizing the book market and requiring people to use their service, they are creating a conflict of interest, making it so that only their customers have a say in what becomes popular and what doesn’t.

 Now, you might be thinking, Nick, why not use Goodreads?
 That’s popular and free!
 But here’s a dirty little secret: Amazon owns Goodreads too, essentially monopolizing all online book reviews.
-Years ago, it was possible to simply ask Goodreads users to consider your book.
+Years ago, it was possible to simply ask Goodreads users to consider reading your book.
 Not anymore.
 Sending unsolicited queries will get you banned.
-But there is another solution, and of course it involves milking authors’ wallets, so for hundred+ dollars, you can let people know you would like your story looked at, and of course Amazon is the only party that profits from this.
+But there is another solution, and it involves milking authors’ wallets.
+So, for hundred+ dollars, you can let people know you would like your story looked at, and of course, Amazon is the only party that profits from this.